DEGENERATIVE DISC DISEASE

 Degenerative Disc Disease

-Degenerative Disc Disease is a common process that involves age related changes to the discs, ligaments and vertebrae.
-Patients typically experience inflammatory pain, stiffness, decreased flexibility and pain with physical activity.
+Degenerative disc disease is a common pathology that involves age-related changes to the discs, ligaments and vertebrae.
+If you have this disease, you may experience pain, stiffness, and decreased flexibility.

 Scroll down